routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 # Let's get started

-## Loading Component Router
+## Load Component Router

-First we load the Component Router library in the `head` section of our application:
+Before we can start using Component Router, we need to load it in the `head` section of our application:

 <aside class="rbe-aside-filename">index.html</aside>